Jin defends Cup of China figure skating title

-CHONGQING, China (AP) — Two-time world bronze medalist Jin Boyang won the free skate on Saturday to defend the men’s title at the Cup of China.
+CHONGQING, China (AP) — Two-time world bronze medalist Jin Boyang used strong jumps to win the free skate on Saturday and defend his title at the Cup of China.

-The Chinese skater, who was first after the short program, landed three quadruple jumps to score 186.95 points for a total of 290.89.
+The Chinese skater, who was first after the short program, landed two quadruple jumps but touched down on a third on his way to 186.95 points for a total of 290.89.
 He skated to “The House of the Rising Sun.”

 Yan Han, the silver medalist at last year’s Cup of China, finished second with 264.81 points and Chinese junior champion Chen Yudong was third with 226.21.